Centers for Medicare and Medicaid Services

 The American Society for Microbiology, headquartered in Washington, D.C., is the largest single life science association, with over 38,000 members worldwide.
 Its members work in educational, research, industrial, and government settings on issues such as the environment, the prevention and treatment of infectious diseases, laboratory and diagnostic medicine, and food and water safety.
 The ASM’s mission is to advance the microbiological sciences as a vehicle for understanding life processes and to apply and communicate this knowledge for the improvement of health and environmental and economic well-being worldwide.

-Many of ASM’s members have primary involvement in clinical laboratory medicine including individuals directing clinical microbiology, immunology and molecular diagnostic laboratories, individuals licensed or accredited to perform such testing, industry representatives marketing products for use, and researchers involved in developing and evaluating new technologies.
-Therefore, the ASM has significant interest in the process of establishing reasonable reimbursement for medically necessary laboratory testing to ensure quality patient care for Medicare beneficiaries including in the hospital outpatient setting.
+Many of ASM’s members have primary involvement in clinical laboratory medicine including individuals directing clinical microbiology, immunology and molecular diagnostic laboratories, individuals licensed or accredited to perform such testing, industry representatives marketing products for use, and researchers involved in developing and evaluating diagnostic tests essential for patient management.
+As a professional society the ASM is dedicated to excellence in the microbiologic sciences including all aspects of laboratory medicine.
+Therefore, the ASM has significant interest in ensuring that all aspects of laboratory medicine be conducted in full accordance with the regulations promulgated by the Clinical Laboratory Improvement Amendments of 1988.

 Vickie S. Baselski, PhD, DABMM, FAAM

 Public and Scientific Affairs Board